 Please visit the student fees web page for detailed information regarding International Student fees.

-Note: Because your student account is NOT a bank account, it is impossible to withdraw leftover money.
+NOTE: Since your student account is NOT a bank account, it is impossible to withdraw any funds remaining in this account.
 All refunds will be transferred back to the bank account from which they were originally sent.

-Note: International students who do not pay their tuition and UHIP fees will be asked to withdraw from the program.
+NOTE: International students who do not pay their tuition and UHIP fees will be asked to withdraw from their program.

 The Board of Governors reserves the right to change tuition fees, ancillary fees and refund regulations without notice.

 Health Insurance (UHIP)

-UHIP (University Health Insurance Plan) is a compulsory insurance plan for international students that covers medical and hospital expenses and standard medical visits while in Canada.
+UHIP (University Health Insurance Plan) is a compulsory insurance plan for international students (and their dependants) that covers medical and hospital expenses and standard medical visits while in Canada.
 It also helps to obtain certain medical devices, as needed, such as wheelchairs, hearing aids, etc. Check the UHIP section very carefully to know more about your UHIP premium.

 Join the Buddy Program

-The Buddy Program is a volunteer-based program which provides an opportunity to build one-on-one relationships between University of Ottawa local/Canadian students and international/exchange students.
+The Buddy Program is a volunteer-based program that fosters one-on-one relationships between Canadian students and international students at the University of Ottawa.